rust-lang/rfcs/text/0000-feature-descriptions-doc-cfg.md

 # Motivation
 [motivation]: #motivation

-Currently, <docs.rs> provides a simple view of available feature flags on a rather simple page: for example, <https://docs.rs/crate/tokio/latest/features>.
+Currently, <http://docs.rs> provides a simple view of available feature flags on a rather simple page: for example,
-It is helpful as a quick overview of available features, but means that users must manually maintain a feature table if they want them to be documented somehow.
+<https://docs.rs/crate/tokio/latest/features>.
+It is helpful as a quick overview
+of available features, but means that users must manually maintain a feature table if they want them to be documented somehow.

 The second problem is that `rustdoc` has some per-crate configuration settings, such as relevant URLs, that are awkward to define in Rust source files using